fieldtrip/website/tutorial/eventrelatedstatistics.md

 We will perform the following steps to do a statistical test in FieldTrip:

 - We can visually inspect the data and look where are differences between the conditions by plotting the grand-averages and subject-averages using the **[ft_multiplotER](/reference/ft_multiplotER)**, the **[ft_singleplotER](/reference/ft_singleplotER)** and the MATLAB plot functions.
-This step is optional for this tutorial, but in general it is of course good practice to have a feel of what is going on in your data before you decide to do a statistical test.
+Note that in practice you should *not* guide your statistical analysis by a visual inspection of the data; you should state your hypothesis up-front and avoid p-hacking
 - To do any kind of statistical testing (parametric or non-parametric, with or without multiple comparison correction) we will use the **[ft_timelockstatistics](/reference/ft_timelockstatistics)** function
 - We can plot a schematic head with the channels of the significant effect with the **[ft_topoplotER](/reference/ft_topoplotER)** function or optionally with the **[ft_clusterplot](/reference/ft_clusterplot)** function (in case cluster-based non-parametric statistics was used)